fbpx

 Alpha Jones, CSFM

-Alpha Jones, CSFM is the Director of Field Operations for the Fayetteville Woodpeckers, the Low – A affiliate of the Houston Astros.
+Alpha Jones, CSFM joined the team at Duke University in the fall of 2024.
+Prior to moving to Duke, he was the Director of Field Operations for the Fayetteville Woodpeckers, Low – A affiliate of the Houston Astros.
 He has worked in the Turfgrass Industry for the past 20 years and 12 years before that in the landscape industry.

-Alpha currently oversees all field related operations and maintenance at Segra Stadium.
-His sports field management experience is very diverse.
-Fayetteville is his second time in the minor leagues, after several years with the Durham Bulls.
+Alpha’s sports field management experience is very diverse.
+Fayetteville was his second time in the minor leagues, after several years with the Durham Bulls.
 Additionally, he was crew leader at WakeMed Soccer Park, Assistant Athletic Director of Athletic Facilities for Longwood University overseeing all outdoor athletic facilities and at the high school sports level with Durham Academy.
 He has volunteered his time to help renovate, maintain or consult on several local athletic fields.

 A long-standing member of the Sports Field Management Association, the North Carolina and Virginia SFMA chapters, Alpha has served on the VSFMA Board of Directors, Conference Education and Tours Committee, Environmental Facility Certification Committee and currently serves as chairperson of the Learning Initiatives Committee.